mity/md4c/README.md

   LaTeX display math spans (`$$...$$`) are supported.
 (Note though that the HTML renderer outputs them verbatim.)

-Few features (those some people see as mis-features) of CommonMark specification may be disabled:
+Few features of CommonMark (those some people see as mis-features) may be
+disabled:

 * With the flag `MD_FLAG_NOHTMLSPANS` or `MD_FLAG_NOHTMLBLOCKS`, raw inline
   HTML or raw HTML blocks respectively are disabled.